 Different Types of Fractures

 Fractures, and the risk of refracturing, can have a serious impact on your day-to-day life.
-If you have osteoporosis, that first fracture should be a wake-up call for treatment, because in a recent study it was found that 30% of women broke another bone within about 5 years of their first fracture.
+If you have osteoporosis, that first fracture should be a wake-up call for treatment; in fact, a recent study found that 30% of women broke another bone within about 5 years of their first fracture.
 However, these fractures may be preventable.
 Even after that first fracture, your doctor can assist you in finding an osteoporosis treatment to help lower your risk of having another one.

 Vertebral (Spinal) Fractures